Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Introduction

+where the special kinematics of spurious pole $s_{\rm sp}=0$ is considered.
+The $\vec{v}$ vectors are rational functions of Mandelstams similar to the BCJ vectors in the BCJ relations for amplitudes \cite{Bern:2008qj}, and \eqref{eq:generalfactorization} may be also understood as generalized BCJ relations for FFs.

-Below we explain these properties in detail with examples of tree-level form factors with $\mathcal{O}=\operatorname{tr}(\phi^2)$ in the scalar-Yang-Mills theory.
-Similar discussions also apply to form factors of other operators, such as $\bar\psi\psi$ in QCD, of which the form factors are equivalent to a class of Higgs plus quarks and gluons amplitudes.
-This provides for the first time a double copy for amplitudes involving a color singlet particle.
-We will discuss more on this in the last section.
+In this letter, we explain these properties using tree-level FFs $\mathcal{F}_{\operatorname{tr}(\phi^2)}$ in the Yang-Mills-scalar (YMS) theory.
+Similar mechanism also applies to a much wider range of FFs, such as $\mathcal{F}_{\bar\psi\psi}$ in QCD which are equivalent to a class of Higgs amplitudes.
+Therefore, our discussion also provides for the first time a double copy for amplitudes involving a color singlet particle.
+We will discuss various generalizations at the end of the paper.